chrisallenmoore/meteor-svelte-todos/README.md

 - Beautiful UI

 ## TODO
-- [ ] Add user authentication using Meteor
+- [X] Add user authentication using Meteor
+- [X] Create default user
-- [ ] When added, todos are attached to a user id
+- [X] When added, todos are attached to a user id
-- [ ] Only allow users to create, read, update, and delete their own todos
+- [X] Only allow users to create, read, update, and delete their own todos
+- [X] Add ability to sign in
+- [ ] Add ability to sign up
 - [ ] Remove the Meteor insecure package and define methods
 - [ ] Remove the Meteor autopublish package and define publications
 - [ ] Move completed todos to the bottom of the TodosList, move them back if the user marks it back to incomplete